SheCodesAustralia/workshopcontent/content/html_and_css/2_elements/4_lists.md

 {{% notice challenge %}}

 Add an ordered list to your page.
-[Here\'s a list of turtle species](https://www.britannica.com/topic/list-of-turtles-2073117) to help you out.
+[Here\'s a list of turtle species](https://www.britannica.com/topic/list-of-turtles-2073117) if you need some content inspiration.

 {{% /notice %}}

 {{% notice challenge %}}

 Add an unordered list to your page.
-[Here\'s some information about where turtles are found](https://animals.net/turtle/) to help you out.
+[Here\'s some information about where turtles are found](https://animals.net/turtle/) if you need some content for inspiration.

 {{% /notice %}}